jake2323livecom/mod_3_practical/README.md

 ## Step 2 - Define connection variables for the `all` group

-The `all.json` file already has an `interfaces` variable defined, but you will have to add a few others.
+The `all.json` file already has an `interfaces` variable defined, but you will have to add a few other variables.

 * In the `all.json` file, define the `ansible_network_os`, `ansible_user`, and `ansible_ssh_pass` connection variables and give them the appropriate values: